INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 When I first heard it, I didn’t recognize it was Helloween.
 It sounded so different.

 It’s different.
 We wanted to give them something different, something more different than just remix, which would be like, you know,” Buy it and give me your money” We spent a lot of money, of course, to do it like it is.
-And a remix would cost you ten cents and then would cost the same as the product we got out now.
+And a remix would cost you ten cents, and then it would cost the same as the product we got out now.
 You know what I mean.
 So who’s complaining here? “laughs.”

 Well, how would you describe your latest opus, SEVEN SINNERS?